TheDeanLab/navigate/docs/source/user_guide/gui_walkthrough.rst

 :ref:`Multiposition Settings Notebook <user_guide/gui_walkthrough:multiposition>`.
 Here, we can launch the
 :ref:`Tiling Wizard <user_guide/gui_walkthrough:multi-position tiling wizard>`,
-load and export (save) positions stored in the :guilabel:`Multipositon Settings Notebook`, and add the current stage position to the multiposition table.
+load and export (save) positions stored in the :guilabel:`Multiposition Settings Notebook`, and add the current stage position to the multiposition table.

 The bottom part of the menu is used to enable and disable the stage limits set in the